Cyclone1070/docsreader/src/tailwind/markdown/index.md

 Dark mode

-If you’re not a fan of burning your retinas, just stick<!-- --> `dark:` in front of any color to apply it in dark mode.
+If you’re not a fan of burning your retinas, just stick `dark:` in front of any color to apply it in dark mode.

 ![](/_next/static/media/dark-mode.light.288405b1.png)